mozilla/mozmill-automation/README.md

 The `testrun_compat_addons` script is a special testrun to execute add-on compatibility tests for Firefox, which ensures that major add-ons are still working as expected for a new major release of Firefox.
+An example config file is provided in the repo.
+One or more builds can be defined in the file.

 ## Endurance
 The `testrun_endurance` script executes the endurance tests for Firefox,